Get E-Book

 server.listen(3000);

 If the listening server later closes, existing connected sockets can keep reading and writing until they end, error, or get destroyed.
-Server lifetime and connection lifetime are separate lifetimes because they wrap separate lower sockets.
+Server lifetime and connection lifetime are separate because they wrap separate lower sockets.

 Client Sockets